Temporary Resident Visa

 We are often approached by people wishing to come to Canada as visitors from all over the world.
 Many people are surprised to hear that getting a Canadian visitor visa, properly known as a Temporary Resident Visa, can be a challenge.

-If your application for a Canadian Visitor Visa is refused, you have the option of appealing the decision to the Federal Court of Canada.
+If your application for a Canadian visitor visa is refused, you have the option to appeal other decision to the Federal Court of Canada.
 Appeals are generally difficult to succeed on so do not count on this route.
-Rather a re-application may be your best bet if you are able to address the concerns of the Visa officer who originally refused your case.
-If you have been denied a Canadian Visitor Visa it is important that you get the help of an experienced immigration professional.
+Rather, a reapplication may be your best bet if you are able to address the concerns of the visa officer who originally refused your case.
+If you have been denied a Canadian visitor visa, it is important that you get the help of an experienced immigration professional.

 Do you have questions about Canadian Visitor Visas?

 If so, fill out our FREE online immigration assessment and find out if you are eligible to come to Canada!